-- 1. Quality of unit structure - Learning plans cover the entirety of a single lesson of elementary or middle school instruction (90-minute daily class) with direct connections to the Alberta Science Curricula. - Considerations are embedded of required prior content knowledge, skills, or other considerations for the lesson/activities. - Assessment opportunities (formative and summative) are embedded throughout the lesson design with clear expectations for students - 2.
+1. Quality of unit structure

+- Learning plans cover the entirety of a single lesson of elementary or middle school instruction (90minute daily class) with direct connections to the Alberta Science Curricula. - Considerations are embedded of required prior content knowledge, skills, or other considerations for the lesson/activities. - Assessment opportunities (formative and summative) are embedded throughout the lesson design with clear expectations for students - 2.
 Recognition of diversity - Learning plan includes considerations of accessibility and understanding inclusion within school systems. - Learning plan includes opportunities for discussion of multiple ways of knowing. - 3.
-Overall Presentation of Learning Plan - Learning Plan is presented in an organized, clear, and succinct way. - Resources are cited correctly and embedded when relevant. - 4.
-Group Presentation of Learning Plan - Presentation is organized, clear, and succinct. - All members of the small discussion group contribute equally (as agreed upon by the group). - Learning plans are presented in ways that other classmates might be able to adapt them into their own teaching. - Learning plans are presented in ways that are accessible to classmates with other disciplinary backgrounds than those of the presenters. - Resources are cited correctly and embedded when relevant.
+Overall (Written) Presentation of Learning Plan - Learning Plan is presented in an organized, clear, and succinct way. - Resources are cited correctly and embedded when relevant. - 4.
+Class Presentation of Learning Plan - Presentation is organized, clear, and succinct. - Learning plan is presented in ways that other classmates might be able to adapt them into their own teaching. - Learning plan is presented in ways that are accessible to classmates with other disciplinary backgrounds than those of the presenters. - Resources are cited correctly and embedded when relevant.

 III.
-Learning Task 3: Evolving Conceptual Understanding of Science, 30% Due Friday, March 14th
+Learning Task 3: Evolving Conceptual Understanding of Science, 30% Due Friday, July 18th

 For this Learning Task, students will respond to the prompt of "Your changing conceptualization of science" as way of reflecting thoughtfully on the pedagogical content knowledge in their subject area.
-Responses may take a number of forms, such as: an academic essay, an imagined Socratic dialogue between a teacher and student, an illustrated story, an animation, a short video or podcast, or other approved model.
+Responses may take a number of forms, such as an academic essay, an imagined Socratic dialogue between a teacher and student, an illustrated story, an animation, a short video or podcast, or other approved model.
 However, all responses must be persuasive - that is, students must fashion a personal stance on the prompt and then set out to persuade the reader of their interpretation using relevant and varied evidence.
 At a minimum, all responses must refer to the Alberta Education Programs of Study and at least 3 articles or chapters read during the course.
 In addition to these sources, you may also want to draw upon discussions in your class inquiry groups, additional readings from this and other courses, and observations made during your field experiences.
+As well, a portion of the grade for this component will come from each students' engagement with in-class activities/discussions to demontrate their evolution as a science educator.